3 WORST Epcot Rides for Solo Travelers (Disney Solo Trip)

 And, this motion sickness is only further exaggerated by the fact that you feel like you have to accomplish your assigned mission while riding by fighting against the G force to lean forward and click various buttons (pro tip: DON’T!)

-Anyways, we hope now that we broke down Green Team vs ORANGE TEAM you understand why Mission Space isn’t our favorite option for solo Epcot rides.
+Anyways, I hope now that I’ve broken down Green Team vs ORANGE TEAM you understand why Mission Space isn’t my favorite option for solo Epcot rides.

-Aside from super close quarters with strangers, we don’t know about you, but if we feel like we’re going to barf, we’d like to have a friend nearby, wouldn’t you?!
+Aside from super close quarters with strangers, I don’t know about you, but if I feel like I’m going to barf, I’d like to have a friend nearby, wouldn’t you?!

 3. Gran Fiesta Tour Starring the 3 Caballeros